 Apologies - we can no longer accept payment by cheque/cash – all subscription fees must be made electronically please.

 The club now ask for payment in full at the start of the season (in previous years we have accepted split payments through the season).
 The club understand everyone’s situation is different and would never wish costs to be a reason for children not to take part in football.
-Should you be unable to make payment for any reason, please contact either your coach or the club chairman directly to agree an alternative.
+Should you need to pay in parts, or be unable to make payment for any reason, please contact either your coach or the club chairman directly to agree an alternative.

 Please note the pricing structure for siblings playing for the Club is as follows: